Commonwealth Computational Summit 2019

-Globus will present a talk and a workshop at the 2019 Commonwealth Computational Summit hosted by the University of Kentucky:
+Globus will deliver a keynote address and host a workshop at the 2019 Commonwealth Computational Summit hosted by the University of Kentucky:

 - Date/Time: Tuesday, October 15, 2019 @ 2:30-3:30 p.m.